Laegel/arcanaeum/arcanaeum.md

 A new effect can be made from two effects, but the final effect will not be as powerful as a single one.
 During the creation phase, a modifying rune can be added to the mix to provide additional effect.

-heal a target
-deal elemental damage to a target set an elemental shield to a target set an elemental trap to a target apply status to a target heal status to a target move a target away of the player drag a target towards the player deal elemental damage in a target zone
+deal elemental damage to a target set an elemental shield to a target set an elemental trap to a target apply status to a target cure status to a target move a target away of the player drag a target towards the player deal elemental damage in a target zone